Why they can be good idea, plus tips for exploring Britain beyond London by train; and a guide to booking reservations.

 If you’ll be using the type of Eurail and InterRail Pass restricted to a set number of travel days, but also want to spend an extended period of time in Scotland, you can use your ‘Global Passes’ to travel to and from Scotland and purchase a Spirit Of Scotland pass once you arrive there.

-The plus of the Spirit Of Scotland pass over Eurail / Interrail is that includes the ferries to Scottish islands, as well as some bus routes that bridge gaps in the Scottish rail network such as Inverness to Fort William.
+The plus of the Spirit Of Scotland pass over Eurail / Interrail is that it includes the bus routes that bridge gaps in the Scottish rail network, such as Inverness to Fort William.

 If you want to include both Scotland and The Lake District on your British adventure by train, you can take direct trains from Edinburgh and from Glasgow to Penrith North Lakes station.